DevExpress-Examples/devextreme-datagrid-odata/ODataServer/README.md

 ## CORS Policy

-The server allows requests from `http://localhost:5050` with all methods and headers.
-This is configured for development purposes.
-For production, update the CORS policy in `Program.cs` to restrict allowed origins as needed.
+The server allows all requests from `http://localhost:5050` (all methods and headers).
+This configuration is for development purposes.
+In production, update the CORS policy in `Program.cs` to restrict allowed origins as needed.